JSB2010/sl-emails/sports-emails/README.md

-# Kent Denver Games Email Generator
+# Kent Denver Events Email Generator

-This script automatically scrapes the Kent Denver athletics website and generates **two separate** weekly games emails - one for Middle School and one for Upper School - with advanced game prioritization, dynamic content variations, and professional styling.
+This script automatically scrapes the Kent Denver athletics website and arts events calendar to generate **two separate** weekly emails - one for Middle School and one for Upper School - combining sports games and arts events with advanced prioritization, dynamic content variations, and professional styling.

 ## Quick Start